USCHS Attendance OfficeEmail to: email@example.comMrs. Karen Huckestein

 WITHDRAWALS OR TRANSFERS

 The counselor must be notified of a pupil's withdrawal from the district.
-Any pupil leaving the school district must complete a Withdrawal Form, return all school-issued electronic devices and pay any outstanding fees.
+Any pupil leaving the school district must return all school-issued electronic devices and pay any outstanding fees.
 USCHS will withdraw the pupil once the new school sends a records request.